thomas-maurice/eir/README.md

 have to execute within a certain timeout (default 30sec) or they will be killed.
 The commands are run at the same time in separate goroutines.

+If the configuration parameter DryRun is set to true, then the actions will not be executed, they will just e printed.

 ## Sample configuration file
 ```yaml
 # If you want updates on Slack, you have to provide both the token